enhance your knowledge

 Educator PD Workshops

-Levine Museum of the New South offers free literacy and standards-based professional development workshops on cohesive topics designed to increase student engagement, develop critical thinking skills, and center students in the classroom.
+Levine Museum of the New South offers literacy and standards-based professional development workshops on cohesive topics designed to increase student engagement, develop critical thinking skills, and center students in the classroom.

-- Model strategies and best practices for instructional approaches.
+Modeling of strategies and best practices

 Facilitating Effective